ben-jacobson/Remora-STM32F4xx-PIO/README.md

 - JSON config loading - Working - no known issues
 - SPI Comms - in progress:
     - Current status:
-        - Able to toggle estop in and out on an Rpi5.
-Needs more testing to see if stepgen and IO work as intended at full speed
+        - Able to toggle estop in and out on an Rpi5 at full speed.
+        - Known issue are: mem2mem hangs indefinately, RX complete and Half complete seem to differ in implementation to H7 build, need to verify this.
 - UART support - Working on both UART2 and UART3 peripherals, can be set in PlatformIO.ini for your build target.
 - SDIO - Working - Tested on F446ZE and F446RE, able to load config from micro SD card.
 - Modules - in progress: